opengisch/OpenComptage/docs/installation.md

 When an object referenced by a ForeignKey is deleted, Django will emulate the behavior of the SQL constraint specified by the `on_delete` argument.
 Django `on_delete` doesn’t create an actual SQL constraint in the database.
 Support for database-level cascade options may be implemented later (see https://code.djangoproject.com/ticket/21961 ).

-That means setting the `on_delete` contraint on the actual database should be done manually.
+That means setting the `on_delete` constraint on the actual database should be done manually.

 To get the name of the constraint: